-VS Spy 1,2,3 and Boulderdash… and along with these fantastic titles there seems to be a few which got away.
+First Star are famous for some fantastic C64 games, such as the Spy vs. Spy and Boulderdash series and many more.
+Along with these fantastic titles there seems to be a few which got away too.

-huge amount of parts crazily getting sent along the conveyor belts at one time.
-You have to be quick and get so many houses
+One such title that “got away” was Panic Button, where you control a factory worker who has to construct small houses together using parts from the conveyor belt.
+Not as easy as it sounds, with a huge amount of parts getting sent along the conveyor belts at one time.
+You have to be quick and get many houses built before the timer runs out.

-Well, recently First Star have released a tribute CD to celebrate all their releases, and they have put all their back catalogue onto the CD for people to play and enjoy.
+Well, First Star released a tribute CD called “First Star Software’s Greatest Hits” to celebrate all their releases around 2004, and put all their back catalogue onto the CD for people to play and enjoy.